-Staff receive regular training on the different aspects of supporting pupils who may experience bullying.
-Our review panel / pastoral care meetings support the staff in working in a more proactive manner, thus preventing bullying from occurring in the first place.
+Staff receive regular training on the different aspects of supporting children and young people who may experience bullying.
+Our review panel / pastoral care meetings support the staff in workingin a more proactive manner, thus preventing bullying from occurring in the first place.

 Different organisations are invited into the school to further build on staff skills, knowledge, expertise and understanding of how best to support a child who is experiencing bullying.